Biren Technology

 Shanghai Biren Intelligent Technology Co. (壁仞科技 (Bìrèn Kējì)) is a Chinese fabless semiconductor design company.
-The company was founded in 2019 by Lingjie Xu and others, all of whom were previously employed at NVIDIA or Alibaba or ST. Biren has advertised two general-purpose graphics processing units (GPGPUs), the BR100 and BR104.
+The company was founded in 2019 by Lingjie Xu and others, all of whom were previously employed at NVIDIA, Alibaba and STMicroelectronics.
+Biren has advertised two general-purpose graphics processing units (GPGPUs), the BR100 and BR104.
 Both cards are aimed at artificial intelligence and high-performance computing.
 The company is subjected to US sanctions due to security concerns.

 History

 Founded in 2019, Biren was co-founded by former tech employees including Zhang Wen, former president at SenseTime, and Jiao Guofang, a former employee at Huawei.
 It gained attention in 2022 by launching its BR100 chip, claiming performance comparable to NVIDIA's H100 processor.
 Their general-purpose GPU products are used in multiple intelligent computing centers including those from China Mobile and China Telecom.

 Due to the losses following the US sanction in 2023, Xu Lingjie, one of its co-founders, left the company.

+On 2 January 2026, Biren held its initial public offering on the Hong Kong Stock Exchange to become a listed company.